Wednesday 20 October 2021, 2.00PM to 3:00 PM

 Dr Ariadne Collins will discuss her recent paper showing how de-centring whiteness from its position as an automatic, oppositional counterpart to blackness can make space for greater recognition of the role played by the environment in processes of racialization.
 De-centring whiteness in this way would form a valuable step towards recognizing how race, constructed in part through shifting relations between people and the environment, overlaps with climate vulnerability within multiracial populations.

 Without discounting the value of global, colour-coded interpretations of race, she aims to point out the limits of their applicability to understandings of how climate change is unfolding in Guyana and Suriname, two multiracial Caribbean countries.
 Furthermore, Dr Collins intends to argue that in the post-colonial period, relations with the environment take historical constructions of race forward in ways that undergird the impacts of climate change.
-Even further, she will highlight how the environment has always played a key, underacknowledged role in processes of racialization, complicating colour-coded interpretations of race, whether global or local.
+Even further, she will highlight show how the environment has always played a key, underacknowledged role in processes of racialization, complicating colour-coded interpretations of race, whether global or local.

 Dr Ariadne Collins is a Lecturer in the School of International Relations at the University of St Andrews.
 Her work lies at the intersection of climate change governance, environmental policy and international development.
 More specifically, she analyzes the interplay between market-based conservation and post-colonial development.
 Her work features an emphasis on processes of racialization and histories of colonialism and their challenge to the successful enactment of forest governance policies in the Global South.